 4. Review Your Plan Document and Enrollment Materials

 Before open enrollment begins, familiarize yourself with your plan document and enrollment materials.
 Check for any information that you may need to update, such as eligibility requirements, benefits, vendors, dates, and contact details.
+Include relevant information that may be timely, like new laws or COVID-19 information.
 Verify that you have documented the correct enrollment schedules and deadlines and that you are communicating those dates with your employees, to avoid any potential roadblocks.

 5. Review and Update SBC and SPD Materials

-You are required by law to have an accurate summary of benefits and coverage (SBC) and summary plan description (SPD) to provide your employees.
+You are required by law to provide an accurate summary of benefits and coverage (SBC) and summary plan description (SPD) to employees.
 It’s important to note that although your SBC document may encompass your SPD information, you must still have separate documents on file.
 Review and update this documentation to verify their accuracy prior to disseminating to employees.

 Carefully review the Affordable Care Act (ACA) regulations to ensure that you are maintaining compliance throughout the benefits enrollment process.
 Depending on your company’s size and your employees’ status, you will have certain coverage requirements that you must meet.
+During the pandemic, some states also passed new regulations about what insurance plans need to cover.
 Review your employee data to ensure that you have the most accurate information, especially when it comes to hours worked, past insurance coverage, and the number of full-time employees.
-Having this accurate information in arm’s reach will allow you to quickly verify that you meet the ACA’s standards.
+Having this accurate information within arm’s reach will allow you to quickly verify that you meet the ACA’s standards.

 Resources for More Information and Guidance